 Customizing email content

-- To change the columns in your filter subscriptions, you don't need to customize the mail templates.
+- If you're looking to change the columns in your filter subscriptions, you don't need to customize the mail templates.

 - There's a feature request to improve this at JRA-7266, which you can vote on to improve its chances of being implemented.

-- Bear in mind that the next time you upgrade JIRA – or need a new installation for any reason – you will have to manually copy any changes you have made to Velocity templates (as well as JSPs) into the new installation of JIRA.
-If the Velocity templates and/or JSPs have changed in the newer version, you will have to manually port your customizations into them (as opposed to copying these files directly over from your old JIRA installation to your upgraded one).
+Any changes to Velocity templates (as well as JSPs) will be overwritten following a Jira upgrade.
+In such a case, you will need to manually copy your modified files to the new Jira version.
+If the Velocity templates and/or JSPs have changed in the newer version, you will have to manually port your customizations into them (as opposed to copying these files directly over from your old Jira installation to your upgraded one).

 Email template locations

-- Under this directory there are three directories:
+- Under this directory, there are three subdirectories:

-htmlsubdirectory contains the templates used to create emails in html, while the
+html- contains the templates used to create emails in html

-subjectdirectory contains the templates used to generate the subject of the emails.
-The templates are named after the event that will trigger the email.
+subject- contains the templates used to generate the subject of the emails

 - Bring the template up in your favorite text editor.
-Referring to the JIRA template documentation (particularly Velocity Context for Email Templates) and Velocity Users Guide, make the customizations you want.
+Refer to the the Jira template documentationand Velocity Users Guide to make the customizations you want.

 - Create your new